Kerala is the No.1 state in India.

 National & state media were distracted by another significant finding in the report which suggested that Gujarat, in spite of its fan boys and poster boy chief minister, performed really poorly.
 Given the fact that Gujarat has been one of India’s wealthiest states historically should make us question the inherent assumptions of industrialization and development.
 What is progress after all?
 Each of us have different opinions (which is natural), this compilation will try for some agreement around the facts (which should be common).

 Anniversaries are unique, because they give us the opportunity to drill into the ground water of yesterday, and splash it for a second on our day to day.
 It is a time to celebrate our triumphs, and our pitfalls.
 To retrospect on how we fared, and to figure out what is in store.
 To brood on our darkest hours, and to celebrate our Santosh trophy victories.
 To mark the last 55 years with 55 landmarks is naïve.
-Then Bodhi has all the naivety of a campus wall magazine, and I assume we do not give a damn.
+Then Bodhi has all the naivety of a campus wall magazine, in that we do not give a damn.

 Because the list below is nothing short of impressive, and nowhere near comprehensive.
 This list is subjective, and at times prejudiced, though it tries to be prejudiced towards the best within us.
 Like this video: